AI-era due diligence for the names you bet on.

 - Prompt collision mapnamedesk-onlyWhich queries drag your name into a different brand's answer?
 Which neighbours are you competing with in the model's memory?

-- Recall across four frontier modelsnamedesk-onlyClaude Opus, GPT-5, Gemini 3 Pro, and Kimi K2 — in parallel, on every read.
-One model's answer is an anecdote; four is a signal.
+- Recall across eight modelsnamedesk-onlyHow much each of eight models — four open baselines plus the four frontier models people actually talk to (Claude, GPT-5, Gemini, Kimi) — already knows your name, on every read.
+One model's answer is an anecdote; eight is a signal.

-- Brand signals, done properlyNine evaluations — recall, confusion, brand, voice, pronounce, typeable, memorability, fit, TM risk — each with its own algorithm and source of evidence.
+- Brand signals, done properlyNine brand fundamentals — recall, confusion, brand, voice, pronounce, typeable, memorability, fit, TM risk — graded, not eyeballed.

 - Bulk flippers and registrar farms

-We don't do batch uploads, API resellers, or pay-per-thousand lookups.
-This is a research desk, not a pipe.
+No batch pipes, no API resellers, no pay-per-thousand lookups.
+This is a research desk, not a hose.

 - SEO-first namers